wkh237/react-native-fetch-blob/README.md

   })

   RNFetchblob.config({
-    // you can also set session before hand session : 'foo'
+    // you can also set session beforehand session : 'foo'
     fileCache : true
   })